Exploring cultures and communities – the slow way

 Krste Jovic was born in 1910 and, with only one brief exception, has lived in the village throughout his life.
 There are many Jovics in the village, but he is the oldest.
 At ninety-nine years of age he still counts the beads on the rosary as he says his prayers, and walks slowly to the table outside, in the shade of an enormous tree, to join other family members for lunch.
 This tree is a Jovici landmark, a fine specimen of Celtis australis, not unlike the elm, known as kostela in Croatian and found widely across the Balkans.
 The lotus tree of the Ancients, some say.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 26.
+Of course you can read the full article in the print edition of hidden europe 26.